canonical/ubuntu-cloud-docs/aws/eks/eks-how-to/deploy-ubuntu-pro-cluster.rst

         ]
     }

+This is the file that will be used by Packer to build the custom Ubuntu Pro AMI.

-We will use it with Packer to build our AMI, add your information in the variable section, and modify the source AMI region if needed.
-Remember that our final AMI needs to be in the same region where you want your cluster.
+Remember that the final AMI needs to be in the same region as the EKS cluster, so make sure to adjust the "region" above accordingly.

-This Packer file takes as a source an AMI of Ubuntu Focal Server amd64 EKS.
-After that, he launches shell commands to wait for cloud-init to finish and upgrade the package.
-After that, he attaches your Pro token with the AMI and enables FIPS.
-To conclude, he removes the machine-id to have a unique machine-id by node.
+This Packer file takes as a source an existing AMI of an EKS-based Ubuntu Focal Server for amd64.
+It will then launch shell commands to wait for cloud-init to finish and upgrade the system.
+Afterwards, it attaches the machine to a Pro subscription using your UA token and enables FIPS.
+To conclude, it removes the machine-id from the custom image, to have a unique machine-id on every node instantiation.

-Build your AMI
+Build the custom Ubuntu Pro AMI
-**************
+*******************************

-To build your AMI image, do ``packer build eks-ubuntu-fips.json``.
-At the end of the command, you have crucial logs:
+To build the image, run ``packer build eks-ubuntu-fips.json``.
+The resulting logs should look something like:

 ..  code-block:: bash